Shippable/docs/sources/provision/tutorial/provision-aws-ec2-ansible.md

 #####2c.
 Add `jobs` section of the config

 A job is an execution unit of the Assembly Line.
-Our job has to perform three tasks:
+Our job has to perform four tasks:

-* Replace the wildcards needed by the ansible playbook
+* Replace wildcards needed by the ansible playbook
+* Configure AWS CLI
-* Run the playbook
+* Run playbook
 * Output `instance_id` and `instance_ip` into the `params` resource to make it available for downstream jobs